juhp/hkgr/README.md

-  publish                  Publish to Hackage ('cabal upload --publish') upload-haddock           Upload candidate documentation to Hackage publish-haddock          Publish documentation to Hackage version                  Show the package version from .cabal file rename                   Rename the Cabal package github                   Add github repo
+  publish                  Publish to Hackage ('cabal upload --publish') upload-haddock           Upload candidate documentation to Hackage publish-haddock          Publish documentation to Hackage build                    Do a local pristine build from the tarball version                  Show the package version from .cabal file rename                   Rename the Cabal package github                   Add github repo